What Are Pre-Workout Supplements (and Should You Take Them)?

 Don’t take on an empty stomach

 For those taking pre-workout pills, be sure to eat something with it as well.
-For some people when taken on an empty stomach, they can cause cramps and abdominal pain.
+For some people when taken on an empty stomach, can cause cramps and abdominal pain.
 Probably don’t want that before a workout.